Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 Now we can be sure that your RED Brick works.
 Before adding Bricks/Bricklets, you should power the RED Brick down.
-To shut it down click on **System** located in the right upper corner of the RED Brick tab and choose **shut down**.
+To shut it down click on **System** located in the right upper corner of the RED Brick tab and choose **Shutdown**.
 Wait until all LEDs turn off.
 After that plug a Master Brick on top of the RED Brick and connect a Temperature Bricklet Bricklet to it.